akiyamn/slimeshot/README.md

 ## Basic Usage
-Given execution permissions, simply:
+Given execution permissions, in the project's root directory execute:

-`./src/main.py`
+`./run.py`

 A file must be created in the main directory, called `key.txt`.
 This file must include only one line, which is a valid keyFile